newjersey/dol-mcnj-main/etpl_table_seed_guide.md

 ```

 10. Create new up and down files with the same names but with the `-TEST.sql` suffix instead.
     10.1.
-If your operation is just an update, add the following comment "-- intentionally left blank" to both files.
+If your operation is just an update, add the following comment `-- intentionally left blank` to both files.
     10.2.
-If your operation adds new columns, your DOWN file should have "-- intentionally left blank" but your UP file should have SQL code.
+If your operation adds new columns, your DOWN file should have `-- intentionally left blank` but your UP file should have SQL code.
 Do this by first making a copy of `standardized_etpl_test.csv` and naming it `standardized_etpl_old_test.csv`.
 Then, add your new column(s) to the `standardized_etpl_test.csv` file in Excel and fill with dummy data.
 Finally, run the same script in Step 9 above with the test CSV and SQL files.

 11. Modify the migration `.js` file to conditionally load the `-TEST.sql` up and down files.
 Follow the instructions in the README section starting with "edit the corresponding `.js` file..." to see what code to replace.
 12. Delete the files that you will not need to push to Github.
 Run the following command in the `backend/data` folder.